google/comprehensive-rust/src/unsafe-rust/calling-unsafe-functions.md

   not bytes!
 This example demonstrate undefined behavior by reading past the end of one array and into another.

-- The standard library contain many low-level unsafe functions.
+- The standard library contains many low-level unsafe functions.
 Prefer the safe alternatives when possible!

 - If you use an unsafe function as an optimization, make sure to add a benchmark